Support

 • At least 3 amp for model 4 devices

-Raspberry is likely the most affordable option to run our players on open-source software (Linux also available).
+Raspberry is likely the most affordable option to run our players on open-source software (Linux is also available).
 However, being a low-end device, it has certain drawbacks:

 • Most slide transition effects lag, so we don’t recommend adding them.

-• Element animations lag, however they are meant for more powerful players, to begin with.
+• Element animations lag, however, they are meant for more powerful players, to begin with.

 • The SD card is prone to wear out, unlike devices with built-in storage, the SD card has limited write cycles it can perform.
 We recommend choosing a high-class (quality) SD card to minimize the issues down the road.